mattmelling/asl-zello-bridge/README.md

 - `pip` + `venv`: A modern method to install Python, ensures isolated environment that will not interfere with system packages
 - `setup.py`: An older method used with early versions of the bridge, can break your system if not wielded carefully.
+- `docker`: Running as a container on your docker/podman/k8s host

 Please note that the `setup.py` method is deprecated in favor of `pip` + `venv`.
 Multiple users have reported issues with `setup.py` on Debian 12 and Ubuntu 24.
 If you originally installed your bridge with `setup.py`, we recommend that you upgrade, however for now things will still work.